White (TV series): Rivers of Blood

 This documentary looks at Enoch Powell's Rivers of Blood speech on the 40th anniversary of its delivery.
 The documentary charts sacking from the Cabinet of Edward Heath after the controversial speech which predicted violence on the streets of Britain and which quoted Roman poet Virgil's prophecy: "I see the Tiber foaming with much blood".

 The documentary also examines the effect of the speech on Britain's immigration policy.

 White Girl

 This drama by Abi Morgan is about an eleven-year-old English girl who becomes interested in Islam.
 The drama centres on a culture clash when a working class family from Leeds move to an otherwise all-Asian neighbourhood in Bradford.
-11-year-old Leah (Holly Kenny) and mum Debbie (Maxwell Martin) move after a family relationship breaks down.
+11-year-old Leah (Holly Kenny) and mum Debbie (Anna Maxwell Martin) move after a family relationship breaks down.

 Leah becomes friends with an Asian girl, Yasmin.
 However, rows begin when Leah comes home one day wearing a hijab.